 IntelliJ IDEA can build Bio-Formats using either Maven or Ant.
-Go to $File \to Open...$ and browse to the top-level folder of your Bio-Formats working copy.
-Select $Build \to Build$ Project or select the Maven tab on the right of the screen.
+Go to $File \rightarrow Open...$ and browse to the top-level folder of your Bio-Formats working copy.
+Select Build $\rightarrow$ Build Project or select the Maven tab on the right of the screen.